Josh Ryan Evans

 Joshua Ryan Evans (January 10, 1982 – August 5, 2002) was an American actor who became known for his role of Timmy Lenox in the soap opera Passions.
-Though he was 17 years old when Passions debuted, Evans had the appearance and voice of a small child due to achondroplasia, a form of dwarfism.
+Evans was aged 17 to 20 during his tenure on Passions, but had the appearance and voice of a small child due to achondroplasia, a form of dwarfism.
 He was 3 ft 2 in tall.

 Early life and career

-Born in Hayward, California, Evans began his career at age 12, appearing in various commercials.
+Born in Hayward, California, Evans began his career at age twelve, appearing in various television commercials.
 He made his film debut as a toddler in Baby Geniuses in 1999.
 The following year he played the role of the young Grinch (Jim Carrey's character) in How the Grinch Stole Christmas.
-He also appeared as General Tom Thumb in the A&E miniseries P.T.
+He also appeared as General Tom Thumb in the A&E original movie P.T.
 Barnum.
 Evans also had guest spots on Ally McBeal, 7th Heaven, and Poltergeist: The Legacy.

 In 1999, Evans began portraying Timmy on the soap opera Passions.
 Evans' character was a doll that the evil witch Tabitha Lenox brought to life with magic.
 For his work on the series, he was nominated for a Daytime Emmy Award in 2000 and won two Soap Opera Digest Awards in 2000 and 2001.

-The character of Timmy was intended to become an angel and remain a presence on the show, but this entire storyline was quickly rewritten after Evans' death to excise the character (although one already-filmed scene was eventually aired, showing Timmy in Heaven).
+The character of Timmy was intended to become an angel and remain a presence on the show, but the storyline had to be rewritten after Evans' death.

 Death

-On August 5, 2002, Evans died during a medical procedure in San Diego from complications related to a congenital heart condition.
-He was 20 years old.
-The death scene Evans had previously taped for Passions aired the same day that he died.
-The episode was dedicated to him.

-Evans was cremated and his ashes interred in a niche at Forest Lawn Memorial Park in Hollywood Hills.
+On August 5, 2002, Evans died while undergoing surgery to correct a congenital heart condition.
+He was cremated and his ashes interred at Forest Lawn Memorial Park in Hollywood Hills.
+On the day of his death, his character Timmy on Passions also died and was aired on the same day.